LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Introduction

 In recent years, there have been many attempts to explain and interpret DNNs' decisions.
-These studies can be divided into two general areas of intrinsic and post-hoc methods.
+Global interpretation methods focus on explaining the overall decision-making process of models to develop trust and prove unbiasedness.
+On the contrary, local interpretation methods tend to explain the decision-making process for a single sample, which helps validate single decisions.
+From another point of view, interpretation methods can be divided into two general areas of intrinsic and post-hoc methods.
 Intrinsic interpretability is achieved by enforcing interpretability into the model's architecture \cite{sabour2017dynamic,wu2017towards,zhang2018interpretable} and the training strategy \cite{kingma2013auto,chen2016infogan,freitas2014comprehensible,zhang2018interpretable}.
 In this approach, the model itself can provide explanations for its decisions.
 These methods do not apply to already trained models \cite{gilpin2018explaining,kim2018interpretability}.
 They generally pose limitations over the model's architecture, and some may sacrifice the performance to achieve interpretability \cite{gilpin2018explaining}.
 Post-hoc methods try to provide explanations for already trained models.
 They adopt assumptions and simplifications in their computations that may sacrifice fidelity to achieve more human-understandable explanations \cite{gilpin2018explaining}.
 These assumptions also may lead to false interpretations as they may not be valid in the model's decision-making process \cite{sixt2020explanations}.